 A family-friendly, suburban town.

+But something changed.
+Gradual increases in population and density have morphed into a huge building boom.
+Before I was elected in 2014, downtown office space increased as much in the previous 5 years as it had in the previous 20.
+While I have helped slow the pace of office development, more workers are being crammed into the same space.
+Big companies are hiring but are not community stakeholders, working to address problems they are causing locally.
+We need to work together with those creating the challenges to solve them.
 We now have twice as many weekday inbound commuters as residents.
 This further exacerbates our region-leading imbalance between jobs and housing and adds pressure to build more residences.
 But in our built out city, trying to satisfy that need often leads to proposals for dense housing projects and housing on top of commercial developments.

 Residents feel the impact of these rapid changes on everyday quality life.
 This includes the inconveniences of increased traffic congestion and parking intrusion into neighborhoods; the jolt to the senses from uninspired buildings that maximize or exceed allowable floor area while stretched closer to the edges of the lot.
-And there are less visible costs, such as increase demands on our water supply, city streets, and safety services.
+And there are less visible costs, such as increased demands on our water supply, city streets, and safety services.

 The overall result is a decided move to to a more dense, urban-like feel, but without either the infrastructure or residential majority to support it.